chee-zaram/alx-higher_level_programming/README.md

-# Home of Higher Level Programming Projects with Python
+# Home of Higher-level Programming Projects with Python
 ***
 This repo contains mainly projects done with the Python programming language in fullfilment of requirements for completing the Software Engineering programme at Holberton School, presented by ALX.
 ***